How Recommendations Work

 The following steps describe what happens during a playback session with Brightcove Recommendations enabled:

-recommendation_impressionevent is tracked.
-The initial video is registered as watched. - Countdown begins — If autoplay is enabled, the countdown timer starts.
+3. Countdown begins — If autoplay is enabled, the countdown timer starts.
 The next recommended video is pre-fetched.

-video_viewis tracked withsource_video_idset to the initial video's ID.
+4. Recommended video plays — A new video_view is tracked with source_video_id set to the initial video's ID.
 The player requests the next set of recommendations based on the initial video (not the current one).
-Previously watched videos are filtered out. - Cycle continues — Steps 2–4 repeat for each subsequent recommendation.
-All requests remain anchored to the initial video.
+Previously watched videos are filtered out.

 Algorithms